 A writer's life is often a busy life, and productivity is high on everyone's wish list.
-More time, more words, more pages, more books, etc. We'd all love to get more writing done in the little time we have, but that time is frequently the first one sacrificed when things gets tight.
-Even if we have a lot of time, we still wish we could do more with it.
-Make better use of it.
+We wish we had more time, more words, more pages, more books, etc. We'd all love to get more writing done in the time we have, but that time is frequently the first thing sacrificed when life gets hectic.
+Even if we have a lot of time, we still wish we could make better use of it.

-There's lots of advice surfing around the web about this, but I've found that no matter how optimistic I am, if you give me a 10 Things to Boost My Productivity type list, I'll pick one or two of the easy ones and never get to the rest of the list.
-It's just too much to change all at once and disrupts my day.
+There's lots of advice surfing around the web about being more productive, but I've found that no matter how optimistic I am, if you give me a 10 Things to Boost My Productivity type list, I'll pick one or two of the easy ones and never get to the rest of the list.
+It's just feels like too much hassle to change all at once and that much "new" disrupts my day.
 My guess is I'm not alone here.

 So, without further ado, the first tip on being a more productive writer is: